YoshikuniJujo/ranged-list/README.md

 `n == 0` means that there are no already inputed elements.
 The monad returns 3 kind of values.
-If it returns `Nothing`, then rerun the monad as `getElems NilR gt`.
+If it returns `Nothing`, then it rerun the whole as `getElems NilR gt`.
 If it returns `Just Delete`, then `NothingToDeleteException` occurs.
-If it returns `Just (Value x)`, then it set the already-inputed elements to `NilR :+ x` and rerun the monad.
+If it returns `Just (Value x)`, then it set the already-inputed elements to `NilR :+ x` and rerun the whole.

 ##### instance GetElems n v

+The monad `gt` returns 3 kind of values.
+If it returns `Nothing`, then rerun the whole as `getElems xa gt`.
+If it returns `Just Delete`,
+then it remove an element from the already-inputed list and rerun the whole.
+If it returns `Just (Value x)`, then it set the already-inputed elements to `xa :+ x` and rerun the whole.

 ##### to try it